-One of our client want a company wide contact list.
-I makes sense that this shared contact list would show up in the Outlook Address Book, but apparently, this is not how Outlook works.
+One of our clients wants a company wide contact list through Microsoft 365.
+It makes sense that this shared contact list would show up in the Outlook Address Book, but apparently, this is not how Outlook works.

 First, I followed this guide: https://docs.microsoft.com/en-us/outlook/troubleshoot/calendaring/how-to-share-calendar-and-contacts… and the group and calendar show up in Outlook right away, as expected, but the contacts folder took about an hour to show up.
-Worldwide data centers, so propagation is a thing, yes.
+Distributed worldwide data centers, so propagation lag is a thing, yes.
 Everyone in the organization has Full Access permissions to the “resources” account.

 The above referenced guide sets up a security group but the security group is not available in the permissions config – only users.
 I added users and everything works as expected – except the Address Book inclusion.